Zeisig0115/Zeisig0115.github.io/research.md

 </div>

 <p>
 Robust NFC Device Identification via Domain-Adversarial Learning.
 Standard RF fingerprinting often fails to generalize when reader-tag geometries change, primarily due to position-induced carrier-frequency offsets (CFO) and systematic signal distortions.
 Instead of treating these variations as random noise, we formulated the problem as a structured domain shift and developed a deep learning pipeline operating directly on raw baseband waveforms.
-By integrating multi-proxy metric learning strategies, our framework explicitly learns position-invariant representations, achieving 98.4% cross-configuration accuracy and mitigate the need for handcrafted feature extraction.
+By integrating multi-proxy metric learning strategies, our framework explicitly learns position-invariant representations, achieving 98.4% cross-configuration accuracy and eliminating the need for handcrafted feature extraction.
 </p>

 <div class="project-gallery">